zepam/Glossary/README.md

 **Data dimensionality**: Dimensionality of data refers to the number of properties or categories in a dataset

 **Regression Analysis**: Statistical processes for estimating the relationships between a dependent variable and one or more independent variables.

+**Black box**: The inability to undestand how a deep learning system makes its decisions.